futuregrid/manual/doc/source/preface.rst

        $ ls

 portalname:
-    In some examples we refer to your portal name as |portalname|
+    In some examples we refer to your portal name as |portalname|.

 localname:
     In some examples we refer to your local computers name as